 With their smooth surface and cool temperature, marble pastry slabs are a baker's best friend.
-They're great for rolling out pie crusts, laminating doughs, and tempering chocolate—plus, this one's pretty enough (albeit heavy) to use as a serving platter.
+They're great for rolling out pie crusts, laminating doughs, and tempering chocolate.
+This marble version is pretty enough (albeit heavy) to use as a serving platter.

 A good bench scraper is one of those tools people don't think they need until they start using it.
-I use it for everything from transferring chopped vegetables or herbs from one place to another, to portioning dough, to giving my cutting board a quick clean.
-Next to my chef's knife, the bench scraper is the tool you'll see in my hand most often.
+We use it for everything from transferring chopped vegetables or herbs from one place to another, to portioning dough, to giving our cutting boards a quick clean.

 It's almost impossible to find good-quality Dutch cocoa in supermarkets, so make it easy for your favorite baker to whip up the best possible chocolate treats.
 This cocoa powder is unusually dark, with an earthy chocolate flavor for out-of-control brownies, devil's food cake, and ice cream.

 A good digital scale is an essential tool for bakers or home charcuterie makers.
-The OXO Food Scale comes with an easy-to-clean, removable stainless steel weighing surface; great accuracy and precision; and a backlit pull-out display to make measuring easy, even for large or unwieldy items.
+This one comes with an easy-to-clean, removable stainless steel weighing surface; great accuracy and precision; and a backlit pull-out display to make measuring easy, even for large or unwieldy items.